jlord/sheetsee-cache/docs.md

 Sheetsee.js comes in two flavors, [client-side]() and [server-side]().
 The client-side is the most approachable and straightforward, you just include sheetsee.js and the dependencies on your page and use sheetsee.js as normal.

-The server-side version is built with [Node.js](http://www.nodejs.org) and you'll need to understand node and be publishing to a server that runs node.js apps.
-This version saves a version of the data on the server so that the browser doesn't have to fetch from Google at every request, which can sometimes be slow.
+The server-side version is built with [Node.js](http://www.nodejs.org) and you'll need to understand Node and be publishing to a server that runs Node.js apps.
+This version saves the data on the server so that the browser doesn't have to fetch from Google at every request, which can sometimes be slow.
+You can set when the cache expires.
 It also allows for offline development, huzzah!

 ## Getting Started